tytydraco/yessleep/out/HOAM.md

 And we do that for awhile until her tears stop.

-She talked for awhile, and I just listened.
-She talked about her brother, asked if I'd go with her to visit the empty plot her parent's bought for him.
+When she was ready to talk, I waited and listened.
+She talked about her family, her mom and dad being distant.
+About school.
+What scared her.
+She talked about her brother and even asked if I'd go with her to visit the empty plot her parent's bought for him.

 "Of course!"